 We've still got a few steps to cover before our finished product is ready.
 The next stage needed is to cook your tortillas before turning them into tortilla chips.

 This process is traditionally done using a Comal in Mexico.
 This is a flat, clay cooking surface (sort of like a clay frying pan).
-We don't expect you to have a Comal lying around, though, so you can also cook the freshly pressed tortillas using a cast iron griddle or a skillet.
+We don't expect you to have a Comal lying around, though, so you can also cook the freshly pressed tortillas using a cast iron griddle like this one or a skillet.
 Anything with a flat cooking surface.

 Again, the process is straightforward: